ElectronicCats/HunterCatNFC/README.md

 ## How does the Hunter Cat NFC work?

-The Hunter Cat NFC is a security tool for contactless (Near Field Communication) used in access control, identification and bank cards.
-Specially created to identify NFC readers and sniffing tools, with this tool you can audit, read or emulate cards of different types.
+The Hunter Cat NFC is a security tool for contactless (Near Field Communication) used in access control, identification, and bank cards.
+It is specially created to identify NFC readers and sniffing tools.
+With this tool, you can audit, read or emulate cards of different types.

 ## Understanding the Hunter Cat NFC and its LEDs

-The device has a preloaded reader detection firmware that lets the user know when he is near an NFC reader that is trying to read his card.
+The device has preloaded reader detection firmware that lets the user know when is near an NFC reader attempting to read his card.

 ### Reader detection

-Detect hidden readers seeking to read your cards without authorization for cloning
+To detect hidden readers seeking to read your cards without authorization for cloning.

 1. Turn on Hunter Cat NFC
 2. Wait for the LEDs to turn off